Tchmil Surprises the Sprinters

 After the early breakaways were caught the peloton started the last few climbs of the famous Capi.
 Tifosi favorite Marco Pantani attacked on the Cipressa 25 kms from the finish.
 Michele Bartoli quickly answered the move and split the peloton into 3 groups.
 The attentive favorites were present in the front pack.

-1996 M-SR winner Gabriele Colombo attacked the lead group with 8 kms to go on the Poggio.
+1996 M-SR winner Gabriele Colombo attacked the lead group on the Poggio with 8 kms to go.
 He opened a 7 second gap over the top of the climb.
-Onto the Via Roma in San Remo Colombo’s bold move was neutralized in the final kilometer.
+Colombo’s bold move was neutralized on the Via Roma in San Remo in the final kilometer.
 At 600 meters the 36-year old Tchmil attacked and held off the late charge of two time M-SR winner Erik Zabel.

 The prestigious victory gave Andrei Tchmil the first win of the 1999 World Cup season.